The Gaussian free-field as a stream function: asymptotics of effective diffusivity in infra-red cut-off: Proof of Theorem

 which rigorously defines the derivative $\frac{\partial\nabla\phi_{L}}{\partial\epsilon}$ as a square-integrable, centered and curl-free vector field.
 The latter is an admissible test function for (\ref{derphieps}), yielding in view of (\ref{ao40})

 We then learn from (\ref{ao08}) that $\lambda_L$ is differentiable in $\epsilon\not=0$ with

 {\sc Proof of Theorem \ref{t:main}}.
 As long as $L\sim 1$, (\ref{ao38}) is trivial, and the asymptotics $C_\epsilon\sim 1$ for $\epsilon\ll 1$ amount to a classical perturbation result.
-Hence w.~l.~o.~g.~ we assume $L\gg 1$; then there exists an $M$ with $\frac{\ln L}{\ln M}\in\mathbb{N}$ so that we are (exactly) in the geometric setting of (\ref{ao76}){, and that is sufficiently large such that (\ref{ao90}) holds.
+Hence without loss of generality we assume $L\gg 1$; then there exists an $M$ with $\frac{\ln L}{\ln M}\in\mathbb{N}$ so that we are (exactly) in the geometric setting of (\ref{ao76}){, and that is sufficiently large such that (\ref{ao90}) holds.
 On the one hand, by (\ref{ao79}) in Lemma \ref{l:proxy} (and using $M\sim 1$) we have for the proxy $\tilde\lambda_L$

 On the other hand by (\ref{ao80}) in the same lemma and by (\ref{ao90}) in Lemma \ref{l:estf} (and using $M\sim 1$) we obtain

 This establishes (\ref{ao38}) for $\epsilon^2\ll 1$, including the asymptotics, but only the upper bound for $\epsilon^2\gtrsim 1$.
 The missing lower bound for $\epsilon^2\gtrsim 1$ then follows from the monotonicity of Lemma \ref{l:monotone}.